-The conflict in Syria has produced the largest refugee crisis in the world, with three million people forced to flee since the conflict began.
+The conflict in Syria has produced the largest refugee crisis in the world, with four million people forced to flee since the conflict began.
 More than half of them are children, most of whom do not attend school.
-They are already considered Syrian’s “lost generation.”
-Winter is approaching and refugees face dire conditions in makeshift camps without basic necessities.
+They are already considered Syria’s “lost generation”.

 The sheer magnitude of this crisis and the massive impact on the host countries struggling to meet the needs of these refugees in an already unstable region demands a vigorous and compassionate resettlement response for the most vulnerable who will never be safe where they are.

 Increase the Number of Refugees Admitted to the U.S. Annually